mickley/OSC-Herbarium/analyses/OSC-Analysis.md

 ## Sampling Biases

-Let’s look at spatial biases in sampling in three axes: spatial, temporal, and species
+Let’s look at biases or weaknesses in sampling in three axes: spatial, temporal, and across species.

 ### Spatial

-Counties vary a lot in the number of specimens, over 9000 to less than
-500. This is pretty typical for an herbarium.
+Counties vary a lot in the number of specimens, from over 9000 to less than 500.
+This is pretty typical for an herbarium.

-Lane and Benton Counties are well represented, so are Harney, Wallowa, and
+Lane and Benton Counties are well represented, so are Harney, Wallowa, and Josephine.

-Josephine.
+This makes clear that some counties are badly in need of more sampling.
+Alternatively, one could focus on those well-sampled counties and maintain those datasets.

 ![](OSC-Analysis_files/figure-gfm/Specimens_County-1.png)<!-- -->![](OSC-Analysis_files/figure-gfm/Specimens_County-2.png)<!-- -->

 Species diversity at the county level looks partly tied to the number of specimens.
 Counties with more specimens have more diversity.

-This suggests that sampling is incomplete at the county level; we’d like to see diversity be independent of sampling.
+This suggests that sampling is incomplete at the county level; we’d like to see diversity be more independent of sampling.

 ![](OSC-Analysis_files/figure-gfm/Diversity_County-1.png)<!-- -->

 ### Temporal

-Show a fine-grained analysis of the number of specimens collected each year.
-There’s a lot of variation, but there’s been a reduction in the last five years or so.
+This shows a fine-grained analysis of the number of specimens collected each year.
+There’s a lot of variation, as collecting has ebbed and flowed, but there’s been a reduction in the last five years or so.

 ![](OSC-Analysis_files/figure-gfm/Specimens_Year-1.png)<!-- -->

 Simplifying a bit, we can look at specimens by decade.
-The best sampling was 1910-1950.
+The best sampling was in 1910-1950.
 The 2010s is the lowest decade since the 1890s.

 ![](OSC-Analysis_files/figure-gfm/Specimens_Decade-1.png)<!-- -->